Paganism and Magick Do Not Always Go Hand-in-Hand

 Where the Confusion Began

 Although many Pagan faiths most certainly do believe in magick and the human ability to use it, not all actually practice magick.
-In some faiths, such as Asatru, the practice of magick is left to specific individuals within the faith; much like priests in Catholic churches perform functions of the faith that the rest of the congregation does not.
+In some faiths, such as Heathenry, the practice of magick is left to specific individuals within the faith; much like priests in Catholic churches perform functions of the faith that the rest of the congregation doesn't.

-To make the matter more confusing, there is a misconception that anyone who practices magick is automatically Pagan as well.
-As we have already pointed out that not all Pagans practice magick regardless of whether or not they believe in it, there are those who do practice magick regularly who are not Pagan.
+To make the matter more confusing, there's a misconception that anyone who practices magick is automatically Pagan as well.
+As we've already pointed out that not all Pagans practice magick regardless of whether or not they believe in it, there are those who do practice magick regularly who aren't Pagan.

 © 2012 by Evylyn Rose